+'''

+☐CLEAR

+☐WSID

-☐CLEAR ☐WSID CLEAR WS
+CLEAR WS

+'''

-Execute Windows Command:
+Execute Windows Command

-R←□CMD '
+{R}←□CMD Y

-□CMD executes a Windows Command Processor or UNIX shell or starts another Windows application program. □CMD is a synonym of □SH.
+□CMD executes the Windows Command Processor or UNIX shell or starts another Windows application program. □CMD is a synonym of □SH.
 Either system function may be used in either environment (Windows or UNIX) with exactly the same effect. □CMD is probably more natural for the Windows user.
 This section describes the behaviour of □CMD and □SH under Windows.
-See "Execute (UNIX) Command: " on page 370 for a discussion of the behaviour of these system functions under UNIX.
+See Execute (UNIX) Command on page 421 for a discussion of the behaviour of these system functions under UNIX.